Is Your Sleep Apnea Being Misdiagnosed as ADHD?

 In 2013, Dr. Lauri Blesch and scientist Sarah Breese published the experience of a young man of healthy weight who was reportedly getting more than eight hours of sleep each night, yet felt tired and found it hard to focus during the day.

 Because symptoms can be so similar, initial misdiagnoses can happen.
-If some ADHD symptoms do not reflect your own experience, you may want to sign up for a sleep study.
+If some ADHD symptoms don’t reflect your own experience, you may want to sign up for a sleep study.

 A CPAP Alternative Can Help

-Some patients suffer from both sleep apnea and ADHD.
-In these situations, sleep apnea can exacerbate the symptoms of ADHD.
+We understand some patients can suffer from both sleep apnea and ADHD.
 In cases such as these, a CPAP or CPAP alternative can help to at least attenuate many of the problems associated with attention deficit disorder, including tiredness and impatience.

 Frequently Asked Questions